 The challenges can be completed at a STEM club, in class or as an independent project.
 With creativity and innovation at the heart of the challenges even those students who may not naturally gravitate towards science will be inspired.
 Teachers also have the opportunity to request support from a STEM Ambassador.
 Teams entering the Ultimate STEM Challenge are able to accredit their work using CREST awards from the British Science Association.

 “We want every young person, regardless of their background, to benefit from the opportunities that a STEM education and career can provide.
 We are learning from our Enterprising Science research that an effective way to build science capital and foster STEM learning among young people is to show how science is meaningful and relevant to their lives.”Ian Duffy, head of communications and community development for BP in the UK

-The Ultimate STEM Challenge 2019 projects will be launched in June 2018.
+This year's Ultimate STEM Challenge 2019 projects will be launched in June 2018.
 The new challenges will focus on the theme of engineering to reflect our support of the UK Government’s Year of Engineering 2018.
 For further information on how to take part register at bp.com/bpes and you will receive the most up to date information via email.

 The competition has been developed based on insights from the ground-breaking ‘Enterprising Science’ research which shows that the more science capital (science-related qualifications, interest, literacy and social contacts) a young person has, the more likely they are to pursue a STEM career.